VytasHub/sw_and_ld_project/README.md

 I intend to use update as the exposed verb to avoid confusion between put and post but intend to use put as the actual HTTP verb.
 All lists returned will be in JSON format.
 These routes maybe subject to change.

 ## Technologies
 ### Software

 It is my intention to use node.js (Node) and express.js (Express) to create a public API that can be queried externally and three internal APIs that query the individual data sets.
-Node and Express are used as they are free and open source, light-weight and effecient.
+Node and Express are used as they are free and open source, light-weight and efficient.
 The internal APIs are to be queried through the external API.
 Any additional modules outside those provided by Node and Express will be documented here if required.
 All module will be loaded through the Node Package Manager (npm) which is a collection of open source libraries.

 Following testing it was found to be preferable to add the three datasets to the same database and use a type value in the data to differentiate the documents.
-This allowed for a single api end point.
+This allowed for a single API end point.

 Future use will require a database for each region used which would be more manageable.

+Other modules used (all npm installed and saved):

+* pouchdb - Local wrapper for connecting to couch
+* querystring - Build and pass query strings to couchdb
+* request - Process http calls , used for testing
+* body-parser - Parse JSON passed to POST requests

 ### Initial thoughts on database to use